 The negative space style can also be used to allow room for text, whether it’s a product title, description, selling point, taglines, or other information that can help get your ecommerce brand across.

-Why Flat Lay is important to eCommerce sales
+Why is flat lay photography important to eCommerce sales?

-They have their own distinct visual appeal, too.
-Flat lays look creative and unique.
-That immediately eye-catching style allows ecommerce businesses to tease potential customers with images of the product without giving away too many details, gaining their interest and inviting them to take a closer look on the site.
+Secondly, flat lays look creative and unique.
+That immediately eye-catching style allows eCommerce businesses to tease potential customers with images of the product without giving away too many details, gaining their interest and inviting them to take a closer look at the site.

-The organized, well laid out nature of most flat lays also has a lot of appeal.
+Thirdly, the organized, well-laid-out nature of most flat lays has a lot of appeal.
 People love order in photography.
-Whether it’s arranging art supplies in a neat line or creating a mock outfit with a clothing flat lay, there’s something innate appealing about the photograph’s orderly nature.
+Whether it’s arranging art supplies in a neat line or creating a mock outfit with a clothing flat lay, there’s something innately appealing about the photographs' orderly nature.
 That minimalist background also brings the focus directly to your product.
 It can also make it easier to create a vignette.
 For instance, you can create a Christmas flat lay by simply surrounding your product with some candy canes, mistletoe, and miniature prop presents.
-Others use props like flowers in flat lay photography to add a little atmosphere to the photo, helping match products to your ecommerce brand.
+Others use props like flowers in flat-lay photography to add a little atmosphere to the photo, helping match products to your eCommerce brand.

 The sheer convenience of the flat lay isn’t to be underestimated, either.
 It’s not difficult for just about anyone with a high-quality camera, a flat surface, and a product to take one.
 Anyone can do it.
 Because of the little staging needed, it’s a cheap way to give your products a professional look, too.